akumar8be24/Car-Racing-and-AI/README.md

 ### IBM AI Integration

-PitMind uses IBM Granite through watsonx.ai as an explanation layer on top of a deterministic strategy engine.
+Veritasppen uses IBM Granite through watsonx.ai as an explanation layer on top of a deterministic strategy engine.
 The model is not asked to invent the numerical strategy calculation.
 Instead, the backend computes the race recommendation first and supplies Granite with structured context: